nahpu/lsumz-mammal-scripts/README.md

 ### 4. Open `nahpu-scripts.Rproj` in RStudio

 We recommend doing this to ensure that the path works as expected when running the script.
-We use the r-package [`here`]() to provide cross-platform file paths.
+We use the R package [`here`]() to provide cross-platform file paths.

 ### 5. Open `specify7_upload.Rmd`